Alaska Fishing Tent Camp – Sitka

 What is the itinerary?

 5 Night schedule: travel will be Sunday to Sunday.
-You will fly to Sitka on Sunday and spend the night there.
+You will fly to Juneau on Sunday and spend the night there.
 On Monday morning you will catch an early morning float plane to the island and begin fishing that afternoon.
 The following Saturday you will have a half day of fishing or activities, eat lunch and then depart by boat arriving back in Sitka around 4:30 PM.
-You will spend Saturday night in Sitka and fly home on Sunday.
+You will spend Saturday night in Juneau and fly home on Sunday.

 How old do you think my children need to be to enjoy this trip?